rcode5/mojo_magick/README.md

 ### Create a new image with text

 Note: Use with care.
 If you don't have fonts installed ImageMagick can spin off wildly leaving MojoMagick not knowing what to do.
-For Unix/MacOSX, you should install freetype and ghostscript.
+For Unix/MacOSX, you should install `freetype` and `ghostscript`.

     MojoMagick::convert(nil, fname) do |c|
       c.background 'black'